-ELA/Literacy -RI.K.1 With prompting and support, ask and answer questions about key details in a text.
-(K-ESS3-2) W.K.7Participate in shared research and writing projects (e.g., explore a number of books by a favorite author and express opinions about them).
+ELA/Literacy -RI.CR.K.1 With prompting and support, ask and answer questions about key details in an informational text (e.g., who, what, where, when, why, how).
+(K-ESS3- 2) W. WR.K.5 With prompting and support, generate questions through shared research in response to a topic, text, or stimulus (e.g. event, photograph, video, book).
 (K-PS3-1),(K-PS3-2),(K-ESS2-1) SL.K.3 Ask and answer questions in order to seek help, get information, or clarify something that is not understood.
 (K-ESS3-2)

 Mathematics - MP.2 Reason abstractly and quantitatively.
 (K-ESS2-1) MP.4 Model with mathematics.
 (K-ESS2-1),(K-ESS3-2) K.CC Counting and Cardinality (K-ESS3-2) K.CC.A Know number names and the count sequence.
 (K-ESS2-1) K.MD.A.1 Describe measurable attributes of objects, such as length or weight.
 Describe several measurable attributes of a single object.
-(K-ESS2-1) K.MD.A.2 Directly compare two objects with a measurable attribute in common, to see which object has "more of"/"less of" the attribute, and describe the difference.
-(K-PS3-1),(K-PS3-2) K.MD.B.3 Classify objects into given categories; count the number of objects in each category and sort the categories by count.
+(K-ESS2-1) K.M.A.2 Directly compare two objects with a measurable attribute in common, to see which object has "more of"/"less of" the attribute, and describe the difference.
+(K-PS3-1),(K-PS3-2) K.DL.A.1 Classify objects into given categories; count the number of objects in each category and sort the categories by count.
 (K-ESS2-1)